syseleven/grav-docs-metakube/pages/03.Tutorials/11.manage-worker-nodes-via-cli/default.en.md

         kubelet: 1.13.3
 ```

-The most common fields to update are:
+When you edit a field in the resource the machinecontroller will take care of updating the nodes as described in the (update-) strategy.
+Per default it does a one-by-one rolling upgrade of all machines.
+Therefor it will create a new node and when this node is ready will drain and delete an old node and so on until all nodes are updated.
+The most common fields to update in the machinedeployment are:

 * `spec.replicas`: The amount of worker nodes managed by this set
 * `spec.template.providerSpec.value.cloudProvicerspec.flavor`: The OpenStack flavor